DFE/kms-omni-build/README.md

 ## Prerequisites

-* The port has been tested on Microsoft Windows 10 and Windows Server 2008 R2, both 64 bit variants.
+* The port has been tested on Microsoft Windows 10 and Windows Server 2008 R2, both using 64 bit variants.
 * The build requires MSYS2.
 * You require an account with administrator rights.
   It may work somehow without, but that has not been tested.